API Reference

 The class inherits from BaseAtmosphere and provides two main factory methods: - at_sites(): Extract data at specific point locations - on_regular_grid(): Extract data on a regular lat/lon mesh

-Attributes: database_path: Path to local MERRA-2 data storage directory
+database_path(Path) –Path to local MERRA-2 data storage directory.

 Validates that the database path exists (if specified) and initializes the internal atmosphere dataset to None.